NicodemusGurion/nicodemusgurion.github.io/_posts/2023-01-01-Changes in the New World Translation.md

 image: https://i.ibb.co/JvTTgWS/7-Lf9-Geg1-o.jpg
 thumb: https://i.ibb.co/48LL3w0/7-Lf9-Geg1-o.jpg
 ---
 The Watchtower corporation boasts that the New World Translation is the best and most accurate Bible translation.
 They say they have translated it to convey the correct meaning.
 But when scrutinized it turns out that the New World Translation team has both added, removed and changed words and phrases to fit their own doctrines.
-This is condemned in scripture and is a serious sin.
-(Deuteronomy 4:2; Proverbs 30:5,6; Revelation 22:18,19) Other passages are simply clunky and inelegant.
+This is condemned in scripture as a serious sin.
+(Deuteronomy 4:2; Proverbs 30:5,6; Revelation 22:18,19)

+Apart from this the translation is also very clunky and inelegant, choosing such phrases as "dominant mental attitude" rather than just "mind".

 This article will look at a selection of scriptures in the New World Translation from as neutral an exegetical perspective as possible and describe what kind of change was made, and how this impacts the meaning of the translation.
 I will also make a guess as to why it was likely made based on decades of experience with Watchtower doctrine.
 And I may also compare it to a more mainstream Christian interpretation when appropriate.
 For the New Testament, all English quotations unless otherwise indicated are taken from the New World Translation 2013 edition, and the Greek quotations come from the [Kingdom Interlinear Translation](https://www.jw.org/en/library/bible/kingdom-interlinear-greek-translation/books/) released by the Watchtower and [downloadable from jw.org](https://download-a.akamaihd.net/files/media_publication/c0/int_E.jwpub) so that you can easily check that I’m not making this up.
 Please look up everything in your own Bible or the [JW app](https://www.jw.org/en/online-help/jw-library/).